Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/3_naive.md

 ## ROS-Unity Communication

 1. The ROS side is now ready to interface with Unity!
 Open a new terminal window and navigate to your catkin workspace.
-Start ROS Core, set the parameter values, and begin the server_endpoint as follows:

-    ``` bash
-    cd ~/catkin_ws/ && source devel/setup.bash

-    roscore &

-    rosparam set ROS_IP <your ROS IP>
-    rosparam set ROS_TCP_PORT 10000
-    rosparam set UNITY_IP <your Unity IP>
-    rosparam set UNITY_SERVER_PORT 5005

-    rosrun niryo_moveit server_endpoint.py
-    ```

-    Once ROS Core has started, it will print `started core service [/rosout]` to the terminal window.
-Once the server_endpoint has started, it will print something similar to `[INFO] [1603488341.950794]: Starting server on 192.168.50.149:10000`.
+Follow the steps in the [ROS-Unity Integration Setup](../ros_unity_integration/setup.md) to start ROS Core, set ROS params, and start the server endpoint in the first terminal window.

-1. Open a new terminal window and start the Mover Service node.
+2. Open a new terminal window and start the Mover Service node.

     ``` bash
     cd ~/catkin_ws/ && source devel/setup.bash